Top Gear Picks for Adventure Elopements

 LEGGINGS

-For the ladies, I’ve tried multiple brands of leggings, and the ones that pass the “stay up while hiking/jogging test are these leggings.
+For the ladies, I’ve tried multiple brands of leggings, and the ones that pass the “stay up while hiking/jogging test are several REI brand leggings as well as SmartWool (in fleece lined and un-lined).
 Does anyone else have the same issue I do?
 Picture this: there you are, hiking up a trail, and your britches keep sliding down and you are constantly pulling them up.

 I’ve worn these jogging, lounging around the house, camping, and hiking.
 They’re incredibly comfortable and versatile.
 You can wear them under a dress if it’s cold, too!